 What about the consumers who are buying your products?
 What if a customer tells you that they’re unhappy with their purchase, and you could’ve avoided it?
 Maybe PIM can assist you in dealing with items, but what about the individuals who buy them?

 It’s enough to make you dizzy trying to keep track of client demands, complaints, and questions in three locations.

 Customer support is a crucial component of each ecommerce store.
-Shopify has a built-in feature that allows you to manage your customer interactions across all of your sites using one Help Desk.
-Customer care desks are centralized systems for handling customers on numerous Shopify stores.
+Shopify has a built-in feature that allows you to manage customer interactions across all your sites using one Help Desk.
+Customer care desks are centralized systems for handling customers in numerous Shopify stores.
 They combine all channels where you provide client communication and put it all in one easy-

 How To Run Multiple Shopify Stores From One Account

 Multiple Shopify stores may benefit business owners by diversifying their offerings and boosting sales.
 To connect your store to a single account, Shopify is useful.
 If you have to log in and out of various accounts to manage numerous stores, it might become really chaotic.

 Another downside of Shopify that many new merchants overlook is the inability to manage numerous shops under a single account.
 As a result, let’s look at some possibilities for you as a merchant and how you can simplify things.

 It’s generally simpler to sell your items under one Shopify account and one store for most single brands and businesses that just want to run a single shop.
 This is typical for most single-brand businesses and sellers who only desire to operate a single storefront.